Bird photography camera settings: a guide for beginners

 This is obviously useful when tracking birds in flight or capturing unpredictable behaviours, as it reduces the chances of getting blurred images from missing focus.
 Continuous autofocus effectively handles the challenge of maintaining focus on fast-moving subjects, allowing you to concentrate on composition and timing.

-Of course, continuous autofocus doesn’t work every single time, and it’s inevitable that even this powerful tool will miss focus every now and again (unless you’re lucky enough to own the new Sony A9III!).
-However, it’s another setting your camera has that lets you pay more attention to your subject, safe in the knowledge that basic processes are being taken care of in the background.
+Of course, continuous autofocus doesn’t work every single time, and it’s inevitable that even this powerful tool will miss focus every now and again.
+However, it’s another setting on your camera that lets you pay more attention to your subject, safe in the knowledge that basic processes are being taken care of in the background.

 Happy shooting!